Benito Juárez, Mexico City: The borough

-The borough is in the north center of the Mexico City, just south of the oldest section of the city.
+The borough is in the north center of Mexico City, just south of the oldest section of the city.
 It borders the boroughs of Miguel Hidalgo, Cuauhtémoc, Coyoacán, Iztapalapa, Iztacalco and Álvaro Obregón.
 The borders are formed by two rivers, the La Piedad and the Churubusco, as well as the following streets: Presidente Adolfo López Mateos (Anillo Periférico), 11 de Abril, Avenida Revolución, Puente de la Morena, Viaducto Miguel Alemán, Calzada de Tlalpan, Santa Anita, Atzayacatl, Plutarco Elías Calles and Barranca del Muerto.
 Many of the names of the rivers, streets and neighborhoods have their origin in the pre Hispanic period.

 It has a territory of 26.63 km2 (2,661.5 hectares), which is 1.8% of Mexico City, with an average altitude of 2,242 metres.
 It consists of 56 neighborhoods called "colonias" and three major apartment complexes (unidades habitacionales) which cover 2,210 city blocks and through which some of the most important city thoroughfares pass.
 The borough is nearly entirely residential with a socioeconomic level of middle class to upper middle class.

 The borough is located in the southwest part of the Valley of Mexico.
 The land is flat with little variation and a portion of it is former lakebed of Lake Texcoco.
 The ground is highly elastic clay which extends down for about fifteen meters.
 The climate is temperate with an average annual temperature of 17C.

 Most of the neighborhoods of the borough have a socioeconomic level of middle class to upper middle class.
 Forty two percent of the land is zoned for mixed use (residential/commercial), thirty nine percent residential, thirteen percent for storage and warehouses, four percent for open space and two percent industrial.
 Almost all housing and other construction consists of cement, cinderblock or brick, including both walls and roofs.
 The total number of housing units is 115,975, with 99.9% privately owned.
 The average number of people per household is 3.1.
 About 94% of housing is constructed in accordance to building codes.
 Housing units mostly consist of individual houses (27%), apartments in complexes (62%) and a housing arrangement called a "vecindad" (5%).
 Over 99% of residential units have running water, 99.5% have sewerage and 100% have electricity.
 The most important colonias are Nápoles, Del Valle, Narvarte, Mixcoac, Portales, Ciudad de los Deportes, San José Insurgentes, San Pedro de los Pinos, Xoco, Insurgentes Mixcoac, General Anaya, Noche Buena and Nativitas.